CMPSC350-Computational-Narrative-F2024/project3_User-System/README.md

 Additionally, you will conduct an experimentation component, where you evaluate and compare at least three different models.
 Your final report should document these experiments, analyze model performance, and explain your choice for the best model to use in your system.

+Walkthrough will require you to explain your initial process to the instructor.
+By this point, you should have:
+- identified your user group, user needs and requirements

 ## Learning

 * [Methods of Prompt Programming](https://www.promptingguide.ai/techniques)